BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 Notice that `all` depends on all tasks with names beginning with `x`, so running `all` will execute both `x1` and `x2`.

-This has only scratched the surface of what's there but hidden.
-For example, there's also a `project` object and probably numerous others I haven't discovered yet.
+This has only scratched the surface of what's there but undiscovered.

 ## 5. The Lifecycle